staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/graphql/graphql-http.md

     ![GraphQL JSON request body](https://assets.postman.com/postman-docs/v10/graphql-http-json-body-v10-20.jpg)

-## Using a GraphQL content type header
+## Use a GraphQL content type header

 1. Select **New > HTTP** and enter a GraphQL endpoint URL in the URL field.
 1. Select `POST` from the request method dropdown list.